by Natalie Nera

 She transferred herself across the room, unnoticed by the celebrating people.

 She sat on the floor without her coat, at first shivering, then slowly accepting the numbness of her physical existence.
-Her eyelids fell onto her cheeks, closing the gaps of her memories.
+Her eyelids fell towards her cheeks, closing the gaps of her memories.